Ninja Tune: Brainfeeder

 Brainfeeder is an independent record label based in Los Angeles, California, founded by Warp Records recording artist Flying Lotus in 2008, focusing on electronic music and instrumental hip hop amongst other styles of music.

 Werkdiscs

-Werkdiscs (formerly spelt as Werk Discs) is a British independent record label based in London.
+Werkdiscs (formerly spelled as Werk Discs) is a British independent record label based in London.
 Originally a club night started by Darren J. Cunningham a.k.a.
 Actress, Ben Casey and Gavin Weale in the early 2000s,[11] Werkdiscs released their first record in the summer of 2004.

 Ntone

-In 1994, Ninja Tune's first sister imprint was Ntone, a label that initially specialised in avant-garde music and in more electronically inclined ambience.
-Artists on the roster included Animals on Wheels, Cabbageboy, Hexstatic and Neotropic.
-Ntone was, in the words of Peter Quicke, "for ambient and techno and other stuff that didn't quite fit Ninja Tune, but which we really liked, and didn't want to restrict ourselves from releasing."
-A collision of spacey dub and chilled ambient house, the first release was AntiStatic (TONE 1) by Hex released in February 1994, and last one Sunflower Girl (NTONE 45) by Neotropic in 2001.
+Ntone, Ninja Tune's first sister label, debuted in 1994, specializing in avant-garde music and more electronically inclined ambiance.
+Animals on Wheels, Cabbageboy, Hexstatic and Neotropic were among the artists on the bill.
+According to Peter Quicke, Ntone was "for ambient and techno and other stuff that did not quite fit Ninja Tune, but that we liked and did not want to limit ourselves from releasing."
+The earliest release, AntiStatic (TONE 1) by Hex in February 1994, and the final, Sunflower Girl (NTONE 45) by Neotropic in 2001, were a collision of spacey dub and mellow ambient house.